Theatre Arts Program

 MICHAEL VISCO (Technical Director) is a freelance Lighting Designer whose work has been seen at various venues in New York and Florida.
 He is also the Technical Director for the Five Towns College Performing Arts Center.
 Michael attended Florida State University, where he received his M.F.A. in Lighting Design.

-RONALD LAND (vocal coach) has cultivated a distinguished reputation as one of the most sought-after voice/opera coaches in the United States.
-His unique background in musical comedy as well as classical music has allowed him to enjoy focusing his attention on the diverse theatrical and musical aspects of shaping the modern opera/musical theater singer.
-As a coach-accompanist he has worked in many American opera companies, including Des Moines Metro Opera, International Gilbert and Sullivan Festival, Utah Festival Opera, Opera Company of Philadelphia, The Pennsylvania Opera Theater, Augusta Opera, and Opera New Jersey where he worked for nine seasons.
+RONALD LAND (Vocal Coach) has cultivated a distinguished reputation as one of the most sought-after voice/opera coaches in the United States.
+His unique background in musical comedy and classical music has allowed him to focus his attention on the diverse theatrical and musical aspects of shaping the modern opera/musical theater singer.
+As a coach-accompanist, he has worked in many American opera companies, including Des Moines Metro Opera, International Gilbert and Sullivan Festival, Utah Festival Opera, Opera Company of Philadelphia, the Pennsylvania Opera Theater, Augusta Opera, and Opera New Jersey where he worked for nine seasons.
 Mr. Land has been involved with many teaching programs and masterclasses aimed at the development of the young artists.
 He currently enjoys working with Martina Arroyo in both the summer “Prelude to Performance” program and the “American Singer’s Opera Project,” concentrating on character development and role preparation.